Hassan220022/Simple_Shell/README.md

 ## Testing

-Our shell should work in both interactive and non-interactive modes.
+Our shell should work in both active and non-active modes.
 Examples are provided in the project guidelines.

 ## Conclusion